Gustav A. Hoff: Biography

-Following his term on the city council, Hoff's friends arraigned for a Democratic party nomination for a seat in the territorial legislature.
+Following his term on the city council, Hoff's friends arranged for a Democratic party nomination for a seat in the territorial legislature.
 Hoff won election and represented Pima County in the House of Representatives (lower house) during the 1891 session.
 During his term, he served as a member of the judiciary committee, as chairman of the ways and means committee, and as chairman of the special committee in charge of the funding act.
 The session saw Hoff introduce more bills than any other member of the House.
 He successfully guided a bill instituting the Australian ballot (secret ballot) into law.
 His support of a women's suffrage bill resulted in him being labeled "Petticoat Hoff".

 In 1892, Hoff formed the Tucson Grocery Company with partners L.G.
 Radulovich and A.V Grossetta.
 Five years later he became a founder of the Tucson Hardware Company.
 In this role he advertised himself as "Hoff of Tucson".
 His other business interests included being organizer and secretary of the Citizen's Building and Loan Association, secretary of the Tucson Board of Trade, and various mining interests.
 Politically, he was a member of the Pima County Central Democratic Committee.

 Hoff served as Mayor of Tucson from January 1899 till January 1901.
 The biggest accomplishment during his term was the city's purchase of the local waterworks.
 Other accomplishments included construction of graded roads, installation of cement sidewalks, and creation of a new sewer system.
 One newspaper described Hoff as "one of Tucson's most progressive citizens" further stating "we do not recall a single progressive movement that he did not staunchly support."
 After leaving office, Hoff became a manager for L.H.
 Manning Co., a firm that operated stores from El Paso, Texas to Portland, Oregon along the Southern Pacific Railroad.

 Hoff died in Tucson on February 18, 1930.
 He was buried in Tucson's Evergreen cemetery.
 Tucson's Hoff Street (now Hoff Avenue) was named for him and his brother.